 A pre-qualification, on the other hand, is when a lender only conducts a soft credit pull, meaning the information they have on you is much more limited.
 With a pre-qualification, you’ll may find that the estimated rate may change once a full credit check is conducted.

-If you’re just looking to quickly compare lenders to see what rates look like, it’s a good idea to get a pre-qualification from multiple lenders since a soft credit check won’t hurt your credit score.
+If you’re just looking to compare lenders to see what rates look like quickly, it’s a good idea to get a pre-qualification from multiple lenders since a soft credit check won’t hurt your credit score.

 Once you submit your pre-approval or pre-qualification, you can expect to be contacted by the lender via phone calls and emails, so be prepared for a bombardment of communication requests.